Niestrat99/AT-Rewritten/README.md

 - A per-world respawning mechanism.

 ## Installation/Cloning
-As of currently, Advanced Teleport uses Maven to manage its dependencies.
+As of currently, Advanced Teleport uses Gradle to manage its dependencies.

-The Maven command used to build the plugin is `mvn clean install`
+The Gradle command used to build the plugin is `gradle shadowJar` and is done under the AdvancedTeleport-Bukkit module.

-All dependencies are provided through the pom.xml so they will automatically be set up.